The Best Razor blades for your Safety Razor

 Best razor blade for safet razor including carbon shaving co

-• Astra Green: Astra blades are popular for their smoothness and consistency, making them a great choice for beginners and experienced shavers alike.
+• Astra Green: Astra blades are popular for their smoothness, consistency and price, making them a great choice for beginners and experienced shavers alike.

 • Gillette Blue: These are sharp but smooth blades that pair well with our Cx razors.
 They are mellow yet very efficient.